 Reading and Analyzing Documents

 Both Program Review and responses to the Common Standards require the submission of specific evidence rather than lengthy narratives.
-Therefore, the initial task that faces BIR members in all of the assignments is reading and analyzing specific documentation.
+Therefore, the initial task that faces BIR members in all of the accreditation assignments is reading and analyzing specific documentation.
 Below are some techniques that may assist in this critical task.

 Respect Institutional Mission and Goals

-Institutions and their programs are permitted to meet adopted standards in their own ways and in alignment with the institution’s own mission and goals There is no one best way of preparing educators.
-The team’s task is to ensure that there is a preponderance of evidence to support that the institution or program is meeting the standards it claims it is meeting and that the institution or program is providing a quality educational experience.
-The exact means to this common end will, and should, vary.
-It may not be to team members’ taste, but such variances are perfectly permissible.
+Institutions and their programs are permitted to meet adopted standards in their own ways and in alignment with the institution’s own mission and goals.
+There is no one best way of preparing educators.
+The team’s task is to ensure that there is a preponderance of evidence to support that the institution or program is meeting the standards and that the institution and its program(s) are providing a quality educational experience.
+The exact means to this common end will vary.
+Team members must be aware that such variances are perfectly permissible.

 Identify Whether All Required Documentation is Present

-Programs are required to submit key pieces of evidence identified in Chapter Six of this Handbook also available on the Commission’s website.
+Programs are required to submit key pieces of evidence, as identified in Chapter Six of this Handbook.
 These requirements eliminate the need for lengthy narratives.
 To determine whether the institution or program meets the relevant standards, it is important to initially identify that all required evidence has been submitted.

 Determine Relationships

-Programs are required to submit an organizational chart or graph of the program and its place within the institution.
-The chart can be helpful in learning how the institution or program is organized and operated and to identify key reporting relationships that may clarify how critical functions are completed.
+Programs are required to submit an organizational chart or other graphic representation of the program and its place within the institution.
+The chart can be helpful in learning how the institution and its program(s) are organized and operated and to identify key reporting relationships that may clarify how critical functions are completed.

 Review Documents Thoroughly

-Sometimes, documents look well prepared because they are professionally compiled or reflect high quality presentation skills.
-The reviewer’s task is to look beyond the presentation and examine the content.
-High quality presentation does not always reflect high quality content.
-Likewise, documents that are poorly presented may not accurately reflect the quality of the work going on at the institution.
-While the Commission encourages institutions to prepare high quality documents, when presented with a weak document, the reviewer may need to communicate more frequently with the state consultant and (at a site visit) with the team lead to ensure the reviewer has sufficient information to make an informed decision about how well the standards are being addressed.Investigate Omissions
+Reviewers should thoroughly review the content of all evidence submitted.
+While the Commission encourages institutions to submit well organized and easily navigable evidence, team members should not base their determination of program quality on the presentation style of evidence submitted.
+If, however, evidence of alignment to the standards cannot be found within the content that is submitted, reviewers must not assume it is present; rather, reviewers should request clarification and/or additional evidence from the institution.
+Reviewers should base their decisions on what they have been able to confirm from various sources about the institution and its programs.

+Investigate Omissions

 In some cases, omissions in a report can reveal a great deal about the institution or program.
-As documents are being reviewed, reviewers should ask themselves, “What is not being presented?”
-“What is in the background?”Familiarity with the credential area can be a great help here.
-Noted omissions should not lead to assumptions about institutional or program quality, but they may help focus further examination and help pose some questions.
+As documents are being reviewed, reviewers should ask themselves, “What is not being presented?”, or “What is in the background?”
+Reviewer familiarity with the credential area can be a great help here.
+Noted omissions should not lead to assumptions about institutional or program quality, but they may help focus further examination, guide reviewer feedback, and help pose some questions that can be further investigated during the site visit.

 Follow the Candidate

 Try to understand what the program looks like from the perspective of a candidate entering it.
-What activities, what documents, what experiences are provided to the candidate or asked of the candidate?
-Once evidence is gathered, the reviewer should put it all together to see whether the entire process makes sense – from admission through coursework and fieldwork to program completion. for a hypothetical candid This process might help identify gaps in the information presented, or it may help rectify or confirm contrary pieces of information gathered from other sources.
+Reviewers may find it helpful to ask themselves “What activities, documents, and experiences are provided to the candidate or asked of the candidate?”
+Once evidence is gathered, the reviewer should put it all together to see whether the entire process makes sense for a hypothetical candidate – from admission through coursework and fieldwork to program completion.
+This process can help identify whether there are any gaps in the information presented, or it may help rectify or confirm contrary pieces of information gathered from other sources.

 Verify Claims